Set up Google Analytics eCommerce tracking in Magento 2

 - Why should you use Google Analytics for eCommerce?

-- How to add Google Analytics eCommerce tracking in Magento 2?
+- How to configure Google Analytics eCommerce tracking in Magento 2?

 Why should you use Google Analytics for eCommerce?